Phase transition in random tensors with multiple independent spikes: Overlap Concentration with Moment Control

 \subsection{Proof of Proposition \ref{fluctuations}}

-The proof of Proposition \ref{fluctuations} relies on the following useful fact: one can control the fluctuations of the free energy by the moments of the overlaps, that is, for $p \geq 2, \beta > 0$ and $\ell > 0$
+The proof of Proposition \ref{fluctuations} relies on the following bound: for any $p \geq 2, \beta > 0$, and $l > 0$,

 This result is essentially taken from \cite[Lemma 10]{Chen17}.
-Although there the spin configurations are sampled from the uniform probability measure on the hypercube $\{-1,+1\}^N,$ one may borrow the same argument to the present setting.
+Although there the spin configurations are sampled from the uniform probability measure on the hypercube $\{-1,+1\}^N,$ the same argument applies to the current general setting.
 Now, from this and the moment control in Theorem \ref{momentcontrol}, there exists a constant $K> 0$ such that

 This completes our proof.